-- Celebrate and honor local heritage by increasing local awareness and protecting historic resources including buildings, cemeteries, landscapes, archaeological resources, and other irreplaceable resources. - Meet community needs for inclusive indoor and outdoor recreation opportunities, green spaces, and water recreation options that can be used and enjoyed by people of all ages and abilities.
+- Celebrate and honor local heritage by increasing local awareness and protecting historic resources including buildings, cemeteries, landscapes, archeological resources, and other irreplaceable resources. - Meet community needs for inclusive indoor and outdoor recreation opportunities, green spaces, and water recreation options that can be used and enjoyed by people of all ages and abilities.

-The Town has several high priority properties that would ideally be purchased for Town ownership if they become available, especially historic farm properties.
+The Town has several high priority properties that would ideally be purchased for Town ownership if they become available, especialy historic farm properties.
 Farm properties acquired by the Town could be preserved as open space or as active agriculture and protected from development.
-Several properties are identified in Medway's 2020 Open Space and Recreation Plan as desirable for acquisition, including some that have scenic and unique features.
+Several properties are identified in Medway's 2020 Open Space and Recreation Plan as desirable for acquisition, including some that are Scenic and Unique Features.